top (1K)

 See How Easily You Can Get Used Ultralight Aircraft

-Ok, so you are not so keen on building your airplane from a kit yourself, are you?
-But the new aircrafts can be a bit expensive, even if they are ultralights.
+OK, so you are not so keen on building your airplane from a kit yourself, are you?
+But the new aircraft can be a bit expensive, even if they are ultralights.
 So it is a wise decision to consider buying an used ultralight aircraft and save money and time.
 But what should you know before going ahead?
-Here I am to share.
+Here I am to share what I know.

 The Price

-The price of the used aircraft - pretty obvious - must be lower than its equivalent if bought new.
+The price of the used aircraft - pretty obvious - must be lower than the price of a new one.
 But how much?
 Depending on how many years the airplane is used and how it has been kept, you'll buy your machine for 30% - 80% of the price of new one.

 This is the second question you should ask.
-Obviously an ultralight aircraft which has not been kept in hanger would be much more damaged by the weather, rain or snow.
-A well hangered airplane can be in perfect condition even 50 years after the date it was built.
+Obviously an ultralight aircraft which has not been kept in hangar would be much more damaged by the weather, rain or snow.
+A well hangared airplane can be in good condition even 50 years after the date it was built.

 The fuselage